ivandon15/Peptide-Related/README.md

 Usage about simple_cycpep_predict from Rosetta(in chinese), more details please see the readme in this folder.

 ## Cell Penetrating Peptide
-Using 3D Infomax Pre-trained model(ref to https://github.com/HannesStark/3DInfomax) to predict CPP.
+Using 3D Infomax Pre-trained model(ref to https://github.com/HannesStark/3DInfomax) and RNN/Transformer to predict CPP.